2023 AFC Asian Cup Group B: Syria vs Australia

-This was the second straight match between these two teams as they also faced each other in the previous edition with Australia beating Syria 3–2 to send them through to the knockout stage and eliminate the Syrians.
+This was the second straight match between these two teams as they had also faced each other in the previous edition of the Asian Cup, with Australia beating Syria 3–2 to send themselves through to the knockout stage and eliminate the Syrians.
 Syria had never managed to beat their Southeast Asian counterpart in three past meetings.

 Australia immediately tried to apply early pressure, but it was Syria that got the closest opportunity to score when from a long-range pass by Abdul Rahman Weiss, Ibrahim Hesar captured in Australia's penalty area and sent the ball to Pablo Sabbag, whose shot later hit the left post at the 5th minute.
 In the 17th minute, Jackson Irvine tried his luck with a header from a set-piece but it went wild as Australia increasingly became more dominant, but they failed to score.
-Syria, however, suddenly speeded up in the final minutes of the first half but they could not convert it.
-At the second half, in the 59th minute, from Gethin Jones's pass, Martin Boyle made an effort to solo over Syrian defenders, but while his last pass ended up hit Jalil Elías, it deflected wide enough for Irvine as he pierced the ball over Ahmad Madania to score the only goal of the match; despite Syrian fightback, notably a long-range firing from Moayad Ajan at the 68th minute that saw Mathew Ryan almost fail to hold, Australia went on to assert domination at the later minutes but they could not score as the result was settled in favour for the Australians.
+Syria, however, suddenly sped up in the final minutes of the first half but they could not convert it.
+At the second half, in the 59th minute, from Gethin Jones's pass, Martin Boyle made an effort to solo over Syrian defenders, but while his last pass ended up hitting Jalil Elías, it deflected wide enough for Irvine as he pierced the ball over Ahmad Madania to score the only goal of the match; despite Syrian fightback, notably a long-range firing from Moayad Ajan at the 68th minute that saw Mathew Ryan almost fail to hold, Australia went on to assert their domination at the later minutes but they could not score as the result was settled in favour for the Australians.

-It was the third consecutive match that Australia could only defeat Syria by one-goal margin.
+It was the third consecutive match in which Australia defeated Syria by a one-goal margin.